oz123/mygitprompt/README.md

  ?? mygitprompt
 ```

-Or it could be a prompt like this:
+Or it could be a prompt like this, with both added or behind:
 [±|main ↑1 ↓1 ?:5 ✗|]
 ```
  git status --porcelain=v1 --branch